 Having worked in the country since 1960, the ICRC opened a delegation in Rwanda in 1990.
-It focuses on visiting the tens of thousands of detainees held in central prisons.
-It also visits people held in places of temporary detention such as police stations and military facilities.
-It helps reunite children with the families from whom they became separated in relation to the genocide or the conflicts in the Democratic Republic of the Congo.
+It visits detainees held in central prisons and places of temporary detention such as police stations and military facilities, while supporting the authorities in improving detainees' living conditions.
+It helps reunite children and their families who were separated in relation to the genocide and its aftermath or the conflicts in the Democratic Republic of the Congo.
 The ICRC works with the authorities to incorporate IHL into domestic legislation.
-It also supports the development of the Rwandan Red Cross.
+It supports the development of the Rwandan Red Cross.

 BUDGET IN KCHF

-Protection 2,372
+Protection 2,653

-Assistance 1,472
+Assistance 1,528

-Prevention 623
+Prevention 630

-Cooperation with National Societies 709
+Cooperation with National Societies 864

 General -

-Total 5,175
+Total 5,675

-Of which: Overheads 316
+Of which: Overheads 346

 PERSONNEL

-Expatriates 10
+Mobile staff 12

-National staff (daily workers not included) 70
+10000 stair